 IRBIL, Iraq — Iraqi Christians who fled the northern city of Mosul under threat from Islamic extremists described on Tuesday leaving behind all their possessions, as signs emerged that the crackdown on the minority was causing tensions between the radicals and Sunni allies in the insurgency.

-Most Christians left Mosul, Iraq's second-largest city, after the Islamic State group and other Sunni militants captured the city on June 10 — the opening move in the insurgents' blitz across northern and western Iraq.
+Most of Mosul's Christians fled when the Islamic State group and an array of other Sunni militants captured the city on June 10 — the opening move in the insurgents' blitz across northern and western Iraq.
 As a religious minority, Christians were wary of how they would be treated by hard-line Islamic militants.

-Some remained, but the numbers have dwindled further after the militants gave them a deadline of last Saturday to convert to Islam, pay a tax or face death.
-That was the final straw for many, including Zaid Qreqosh Ishaq, 27, and his family who fled to the relatively safe self-rule Kurdish region.
+The militants imposed a deadline last Saturday for Christians to convert to Islam, pay a tax or face death.
+That was the final straw for many, including Zaid Qreqosh Ishaq, 27, who was forced to flee with his family.

 "We had to go through an area where they had set up a checkpoint," he said.
 Islamic State group militants "asked us to get out of the car.
 We got out.
 They took... our things, our bags, our money, everything we had on us."

 Like so many of the families that fled Mosul, Ishaq's took refuge at the St. Joseph Church in the northern Kurdish city of Irbil.
-But they may be forced to move to camps that have been set up for the flood of Iraqis trying to escape the violence.
+But they may be forced to move to nearby camps designated for fleeing the growing violence.

 "I don't know what is going to happen to us," Ishaq said.
 "Our future is uncertain."

 The U.N. said on Sunday that at least 400 families from Mosul — including other religious and ethnic minority groups — had sought refuge in the northern provinces of Irbil and Dohuk.